andhint/andhint.github.io/_posts/2017-02-14-Apollo-13-Transcript.md

 ![png](/images/Apollo_13_Exploratory_Analysis_files/Apollo_13_Exploratory_Analysis_17_0.png)

-My main question from these two plots was: what was the reason for the three gaps seen in the data?
+There are a few noticable gaps in the data from both plots.
 My first thought was that these were periods in the mission where there was no radio signal due to positioning, rentry, etc. However, the two larger gaps are quite a few hours long so this seems unlikely.
 By checking the messages around these gaps, it becomes obvious these were just times when the astronauts were sleeping.

 From the first gap: